-In the late 1960’s, the West was going through a revolution of consciousness.
-The young people of the time had a longing to touch Divinity.
-As their prayer went out to the Universe, an Indian Kundalini Yoga master named Harbhajan Singh Puri answered the call.
-This yoga master, who would come to be known as “Yogi Bhajan”, traveled to the West in 1968.
-For the first time in recorded history, he openly taught Kundalini Yoga – a very old and sacred science for awakening God-consciousness within the individual.
-He often said that he had come to the West “to create teachers, not to gain students.”
+An Indian Kundalini Yoga master named Harbhajan Singh Puri answered the call of the 60’s.
+This yoga master, who would come to be known as “Yogi Bhajan”, traveled and taught Kundalini Yoga – a very old and sacred science for awakening God-consciousness within the individual.

 Yogi Bhajan was not only a master of Kundalini Yoga.
 He was also a Sikh.
 As thousands of people flocked to study yoga with him, a smaller group of his students became fascinated by the Sikh tradition.
 One by one, through his inspiration and example, they began to adopt the Sikh way of life – Sikh Dharma.